Mazhabi Sikh: Colonial period

 Sita, Lava, and Kusha in the hermitage of Valmiki.
 By the Master of Style I of the ‘Shangri’.
 Ramayana, ca.1670–8.
 Valmiki is revered as Lal Beg amongst the Chuhras.

 Many Chuhra converts continued to practice their ancestral religious practices and folk religion, such as the cult of Lal Beg.
 Thus, a sign that a Chuhra community who all became Christian truly adhered to their new faith was by them destroying their old shrine (known as a than) dedicated to Lal Beg as a test to validate that they truly had become Christians, although their Christian-ness was still doubted even if they had done so.
 Conversion to Christianity was also marked by a discarding of the traditional occupations that characterized their caste and an aspiration for owning land and achieving educational-attainment.
 Mazhabis who converted to Christianity altered their work activities to "perform only the least offensive parts of their traditional duties".
-Due to Mazhabis and other Chuhras becoming Christians, there were less people carrying out the scavenger roles in many areas, which led to tensions, as this was an occupational rebellion by the newly converted.
+Due to Mazhabis and other Chuhras becoming Christians, there were fewer people carrying out the scavenger roles in many areas, which led to tensions, as this was an occupational rebellion by the newly converted.
 As a result, some landlords (zamindars) attempted to limit any interactions between Chuhras and missionaries in their area or punish the Chuhras who had become Christians, such as by exiling them and appropriating their plots of land.
 Other tactics used to prevent Chuhras converting to Christianity were intimidation tactics, beatings, and kidnapping of family-members.

 Many Chuhras also became Muslims, with the proportion of Muslim Chuhras rising from 20% in 1891 to 31% by 1911 as per the censuses.
 However, Muslim organizations did not actively seek out Chuhra converts until the Shuddhi controversy in the 1920s.
 During this period, the Chuhras of Punjab also experienced hostility from the Ahmadiyya movement, with Mirza Ghulam Ahmad rejecting the notion that any Chuhras were amongst his followers.

 Group photograph of the 23rd Sikh Pioneer Regiment posing with Sikh war veterans of the Indian Rebellion of 1857, circa late 19th century.
 This regiment consisted largely of Mazhbi Sikhs.

 Mazhabis were recruited into the British Indian Army, with some regiments being dedicated to them.